-We will make Jamaica a non-partisan constitutional republic by way of a referendum.
-Our new constitution will ensure effective separation of powers, lower the cost of government to taxpayers, and eliminate the red tapes that incentivizes corruption and gets in the way of our productivity and prosperity.
+- We will make Jamaica a non-partisan constitutional republic by way of a referendum.
+Our new constitution will ensure effective separation of powers, lower the cost of government to taxpayers, and eliminate the red tapes that incentivize corruption and gets in the way of our productivity and prosperity.

 - As respect for property rights is fundamental to maintaining a free and prosperous society, it follows that the freedom to contract to obtain, retain, profit from, manage, or dispose of one’s property must also be upheld.
 Uniters would free property owners from government property taxes and restrictions on their rights to control and enjoy their property, as long as their choices do not harm or infringe on the rights of others.
 Eminent domain, civil asset forfeiture, governmental limits on profits, governmental production mandates, and governmental controls on prices of goods and services (including wages, rents, and interest) are abridgements of such fundamental rights.
 For voluntary dealings among private entities, parties should be free to choose with whom they trade and set whatever trade terms are mutually agreeable.

-- Government should not incur debt at interest, but should instead operate on a balanced budget formula of 10% of the income generated by residents and print only as much money as can be absorbed by true productivity growth, while protecting the purchasing power of senior citizens by avoiding artificial inflation, devaluation and deflation at all cost.
+- The government should not incur debt at interest, but should instead operate on a balanced budget formula of 10% of the income generated by residents and print only as much money as can be absorbed by true productivity growth while protecting the purchasing power of senior citizens by avoiding artificial inflation, devaluation and deflation at all cost.

-We favor repealing any requirement that one must join or pay dues to a union as a condition of government employment.
+- We favour repealing any requirement that one must join or pay dues to a union as a condition of government employment.
 We advocate replacing defined-benefit pensions with defined-contribution plans, as are commonly offered in the private sector, so as not to impose debt on future generations without their consent.

 - Uniters support free markets.
 We defend the right of individuals to form corporations, cooperatives and other types of entities based on voluntary association.
-We oppose all forms of government subsidies and bailouts to business, labor, or any other special interest.
-Government should not compete with private enterprise.
+We oppose all forms of government subsidies and bailouts to business, labour, or any other special interest.
+The government should not compete with private enterprise.

 - Individuals own their bodies and have rights over them that other individuals, groups, and governments may not violate.
 Individuals have the freedom and responsibility to decide what they knowingly and voluntarily consume, and what risks they accept to their own health, finances, safety, or life.